 The painting titled ‘The Taking of Christ’, which is owned by the Jesuit order, had been in the gallery since 1991.

 ‘The Taking of Christ’ is one of three paintings by Caravaggio painted for the Matei family in Rome between 1601 and 1603.
 The whereabouts of the painting had been unknown for a number of centuries, and had made its way to Ireland via Scotland.
-An eminent Dublin paediatrician Dr. Lee Wilson had given the painting to the Jesuit community.
-Final restoration on the painting is taking place in preparation for the unveiling at an exhibition on the 17th of November, 1993.
+An eminent Dublin paediatrician Dr Marie Lea-Wilson had given the painting to the Jesuit community.
+Final restoration on the painting is taking place in preparation for the unveiling at an exhibition on the 17th of November 1993.

-An RTÉ News report by Byran Dobson broadcast on 20 of August 1993.
+An RTÉ News report broadcast on 20 of August 1993.
+The reporter is Byran Dobson.